radicalbit/rbd-docs/alluxio/configuration.rst

 **********************

-|fdd| provide Alluxio with the following configurations
+|fdd| provides Alluxio with the following configurations:

 - UnderFS: HDFS is the default |ufs|
 - Write Type: `CACHE_THROUGH`